Comfort reading in a crisis is far more enjoyable than scanning the headlines. I hope some of my favourite books will help your retreat from reality.

 “A truly great book should be read in youth, again in maturity and once more in old age, as a fine building should be seen by morning light, at noon and by moonlight.”

-I couldn’t possibly list ALL my favourite books, which would number in the hundreds, but here’s a small selection that should appeal to all tastes.
+I couldn’t possibly list ALL my favourite books, but here’s a small selection that should appeal to all tastes.

-Click on the highlighted titles for more info.
-I have linked to Amazon Canada just because it’s easier, but you can probably still order books from your favourite bookstore — in fact, you should be supporting them now more than ever.
+I linked the highlighted titles to Amazon Canada just because it’s easier, but it’s much better to order them from your favourite bookstore — in fact, you should be supporting them now more than ever!

 COMFORT READING: HUMOUR